-All SSO's to the ground, State Waters, or Major spills (<10,000 gallons) are documented.
-Field documents are used to take preliminary data in the field as site assessments are performed by responding crews.
-This data from the field is used to populate electronic Cityworks Work Orders and Inspections that attach the SSO data directly to the physical assets in the Authority's GIS.
-Once the data has been transferred to Cityworks the final spill report can be generated for notification purposes and review.
-All related work activities and follow up inspections can be attached to the asset where the event happened.
+All SSO's to the ground, Structures, State Waters, or Major spills (<10,000 gallons) are documented.
+Mobile electronic CMMS data entry is used to take preliminary data in the field as site assessments are performed by responding crews.
+This data is captured in real-time and the SSO data is attached directly to the physical assets in the Authority's GIS.
+Once the data has been collected the final spill report can be generated for notification purposes and review.
+All related work activities and follow up inspections are attached to the asset where the event happened.
 Custom reports have been developed that allow searches on SSO events and review of SSO data.
 SSO's are also tracked within the Departmental Levels of Service (LOS) Report that is used for managerial review of Department production numbers.

-EXHIBIT 6 SSO's to the State Waters, Calendar Year 2020
+EXHIBIT 6 SSO's to the State Waters, Calendar Year 2021